-Where learners are absent for two weeks without contact and all methods of contact have been unsuccessful, staff will complete the Risk of NEET form and forward to the Safeguarding Team.
+Where learners are absent for two weeks without contact and all methods of contact have been unsuccessful, staff will complete the Risk of NEET form and forward to the Student Experience and Wellbeing team.
 This is in addition to any safeguarding actions that will already have been taken.

-In cases where a safeguarding concern is known or suspected, the Safeguarding Team will undertake the appropriate referrals to relevant external agencies.
+In cases where a safeguarding concern is known or suspected, the Student Experience and Wellbeing team will undertake the appropriate referrals to relevant external agencies.
 All such cases will be recorded and monitored using the existing referral and case management procedure.